 It has no idea what it is saying and is merely “parroting” the talking points back to the listener.
 And while we would like to disagree, it is true.
 Most research into parrots indicates that parrots do not understand abstract concepts.
 Parrots primarily evolved the ability to vocalize to identify themselves and to mimic to fit into other groups of birds.
 They did not evolve to explain concepts related to information systems.

 Birds seem more likely to respond to calls that are familiar to their own, and they ostracize individuals that don’t speak their language, so to speak.
 This may allow them to keep untrustworthy newcomers from joining their clan. – Heath and Science

-However, we think this criticism is unfair because many consultants and particularly senior members of SAP consulting organizations don’t know anything about databases and are therefore really just doing the same thing that Blue Baby is doing.
+However, we think this criticism is unfair because many consultants and senior members of SAP consulting organizations don’t know anything about databases and are, therefore, really just doing the same thing that Blue Baby is doing.
 Furthermore, Blue Baby demonstrated a higher accuracy level as SAP consultants in HANA at the major consulting companies.
 Parrots have all kinds of benefits that are not realized in addition to their lower cost.